UPDATED on Nov. 11, 2021

 NewsOn is a great resource, and you’re not restricted to just watching local newscasts; so for example, I can check out my local TV stations in Boston, but if I was curious about what was happening in upstate New York or Maine, I could switch over to those local nightly newscasts as well.
 That’s something you definitely can’t do with cable TV.

-Tubi: now streaming live news
+Tubi: movies and live news

 tubi is a free app known for its library of ad-supported movies and TV shows.